 - Bereavement award

 The latter claim for financial support and services is usually the main aspect of any fatal accident compensation dependency claim.
-A typical example for a financial Dependency claim is where, for example, the main “bread winner” for the family has died and as a result, little or no income is now being brought into the household.
-The Dependents of the household left behind have been financially supported by the Deceased and therefore the loss to the family is the net wages the Deceased was earning prior to death and any other income or service of financial worth.
+A typical example for a financial dependency claim is where, for example, the main ‘breadwinner’ for the family has died, and as a result, little or no income is now being brought into the household.
+The dependents of the household left behind have been financially supported by the deceased, and therefore the loss to the family is the net wages the deceased was earning prior to death and any other income or service of financial worth.

-The Dependent Spouse may well have a future Dependency claim until retirement age (which can be substantial if the Deceased was young) but any children’s’ claim may well be reduced to 18 years or 21 years unless there is evidence that the dependency could be greater.
+The dependent spouse may well have a future dependency claim until retirement age (which can be substantial if the deceased was young), but any children’s claim may well be reduced to 18 years or 21 years unless there is evidence that the dependency could be greater.

 Contact us, and we will be glad to hear from you.
-We provide a No Win, No Fee, No Worry, service and even if we succeed in claiming fatal accident compensation you still have the ability to keep 100% of the compensation.
-Many solicitor are now charging up to 25% of your compensation if you win.
+We provide a No Win, No Fee, No Worry service, and even if we succeed in claiming fatal accident compensation, you still have the ability to keep 100% of the compensation.
+Many solicitors are now charging up to 25% of your compensation if you win.
 That can add up to a significant sum to pay your fatal accident solicitors.
 That money is better spent on you and the family than on solicitors fees.